umbraco/UmbracoDocs/umbraco-heartcore/tutorials/creating-content-with-media.md

 See the [Media Picker 3](../../umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/media-picker-3.md) section for more info on the other properties.

 {% hint style="info" %}
-If you decide to copy the json from the response section to another editor/application, be careful that the formatting is correct, and that no extra characters are added.
-These characters can be hidden, but will cause the request to fail.
+If you copy the JSON from the response section to another editor/application make sure the formatting is correct, and no extra characters are added.
+These characters can be hidden but will cause the request to fail.
 {% endhint %}

 ## Creating a Media Picker with the Management API